-- Use gentle movements, and don’t creep it closer, as the bird might think you’re stalking it as prey.
+- Use gentle movements, and don’t creep closer, as the bird might think you’re stalking it as prey.

 - If the parrot bites you again, tap its beak, say “no,” and ignore it.

-- Ruffled feathers
+- Ruffled feathers.

-- A crouched position or low-hanging head
+- A crouched position or low-hanging head.

-- Swinging from side to side
+- Swinging from side to side.

-- A rapid change in pupil size
+- Eye pinning (a rapid change in pupil size).

 Pineapple Green Cheek Conure Health Problems

-It’s spread by parrots breathing in dust containing dried saliva, mucous, feathers, and droppings from other feathers.
+It’s spread by parrots breathing in substances containing dried saliva, mucous, feathers, and droppings from other feathers.
 It can also be passed to humans, causing psittacosis (parrot fever).

-- Appetite loss
+- Appetite loss.

-- Fluffed feathers
+- Fluffed feathers.

-- Beak discharge
+- Beak discharge.

-- Lime droppings
+- Lime droppings.

-- Difficulty moving or flying
+- Difficulty moving or flying.

-The condition lowers the bird’s immunity, making it vulnerable to viruses, bacteria, fungi, and parasites.
-These things commonly lead to secondary infections, making the parrot extremely unwell.
-Symptoms include:
+The condition lowers a conure’s immunity, making it vulnerable to viruses, bacteria, fungi, and parasites.
+These lead to secondary infections, causing the following symptoms:

-- Loss of appetite
+- Loss of appetite.

-- Weight loss
+- Weight loss.

-- Swollen abdomen
+- Swollen abdomen.

-- Breathing difficulties
+- Breathing difficulties.

-- Sudden death
+- Sudden death.

 Polyomavirus is commonly caused by direct contact with other infected birds.
 This could be through feces, dander, air, nest boxes, feather dust, and incubators.